Standing Water in Dishwasher? Quick Fix Guide (2026)

 Water stays in the dishwasher tub when something prevents the drain pump from moving it out.
 Here are the most common causes, in order of frequency:

 Garbage disposal backup The dishwasher drain line empties into the garbage disposal or the P-trap branch below it.
-A disposal packed with food waste cannot accept more water, forcing it back into the dishwasher.
+A disposal packed with food waste can’t accept more water, forcing it back into the dishwasher.
 On new disposal installations, a knockout plug inside the dishwasher inlet port is the single most common cause of complete drain failure.
-This plug blocks the connection entirely until it is punched out.
+This plug blocks the connection until it’s punched out.

 Blocked air gap or drain hose If your sink has a small chrome dome on the counter (the air gap), it can clog with mineral deposits and debris.
 A blocked air gap restricts the drain path and causes water to back up into the tub, or to overflow onto the counter.
 A kinked drain hose behind the dishwasher creates a similar restriction.